dialexa/pleco/packages/db-graphql-filter/README.md

 });
 ```

-## Known Limitations
+## Known Limitations and Bugs
-1. Cursor pagination is currently unsupported
+- Cursor pagination is currently unsupported.
+[Issue](https://github.com/dialexa/db-graphql-filter/issues/6)
-2. The id column must be named `id`
+- The id column must be named `id`.
+[Issue](https://github.com/dialexa/db-graphql-filter/issues/8)
+- Sorting will break if the query does not have an id selected.
+[Issue](https://github.com/dialexa/db-graphql-filter/issues/7)